-Local authorities, schools and nurseries have been working hard to make sure it is safe for your child to attend while Scotland continues to respond to coronavirus.
-Everyone is aware of the risks and should follow the latest Scottish Government guidance to make sure that they have taken all the steps they can to keep pupils and staff safe from coronavirus, for example:
+Local authorities, schools and nurseries have been working hard to make sure it is safe for your child to attend school or nursery while Scotland continues to respond to coronavirus.
+Everyone is aware of the risks and should follow the latest Scottish Government guidance on reducing the risks in schools and early learning and childcare services.
+This will help make sure all steps are taken to keep pupils and staff safe from coronavirus, for example:

 - encouraging good hygiene and hand-washing